 A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

-Myanmar stands out as one of my favorites countries in the region.
-Most part of the country is safe for solo women travelers as I did this trip solo and did not encounter harassment.
+Myanmar stands out as one of my favorite countries in the region.
+Most of the country is safe for solo women travelers as I did this trip solo and did not encounter harassment.
 Make sure to check updated information if you intend to travel to conflict areas.

 Fact: 111 languages are spoken in Myanmar